d12/crux-app-docs/docs/documentation-for-gym-staff/about-crux/billing-and-pricing.md

 - You can **start or cancel at any time**.
 - The **gym is billed directly**—there are **no additional fees for your climbers**.

+We do also offer **discounted annual billing** for gyms that prefer it.

 ---

 ## What's Included?